Kathleen Shelby Boyett

 French Legion of Honor, WWII)

 Kathleen Shelby Boyett is an Author and Historian who preserves history in a fun and readable way.
-She is the author of twenty-four books about veterans and women in American history.
+She is the author of twenty-four books about veterans and other men and women in American history.

 Her preservation of veterans' stories for future generations is one of her greatest joys.
 She has the privilege of honoring the veteran and leaving a legacy for the family.
 Her most treasured possessions are the "thank-you"s she receives from happy family members.